elmomoilanen/Hashmap/README.md

 } Temperature;

 int main() {
-    // using default init size, 16 open slots and no specific clean up function (hence pass NULL) struct HashMap *hashmap = hashmap_init(sizeof(Temperature), NULL);
+    // Use default init size, 16 open slots and no specific clean up function (hence pass NULL) struct HashMap *hashmap = hashmap_init(sizeof(Temperature), NULL);

     Temperature temp_18 = {.kelvin=293.15, .hour=12, .mins=0};
     Temperature temp_28 = {.kelvin=298.15, .hour=12, .mins=0};

-    // insert temperature data (actually, pointer to it) to hashmap, using dates as keys
+    // Insert temperature data to the hash map, using dates as keys
-    // for every insertion, hashmap makes itself a copy of the data hashmap_insert(hashmap, "1.8.2021", &temp_18);
+    // For every insertion, hash map makes itself a copy of the data (see caveat below in API summary) hashmap_insert(hashmap, "1.8.2021", &temp_18);
     hashmap_insert(hashmap, "2.8.2021", &temp_28);

-    // print some internal hashmap statistics to stdout, e.g. the load factor is 2/16 hashmap_stats(hashmap);
+    // Print some internal statistics to stdout, e.g. the load factor is 2/16 now hashmap_stats(hashmap);
     hashmap_traverse(hashmap);

-    // get data (reference) back from hashmap and check that it has remained correct Temperature *t_18 = hashmap_get(hashmap, "1.8.2021");
+    // Get data (reference) back and check that it has remained correct
+    // t_18 is safe to use until next hash map insert (possible resizing) or remove call Temperature *t_18 = hashmap_get(hashmap, "1.8.2021");
     assert(t_18->kelvin - temp_18.kelvin < 0.01);

-    // remove the same data from the hashmap (ignoring the return value for now) hashmap_remove(hashmap, "1.8.2021");
+    // Remove the same data (ignoring the return value for now) hashmap_remove(hashmap, "1.8.2021");

     assert(hashmap_get(hashmap, "1.8.2021") == NULL);
+    // Notice that, previous t_18 is currently a dangling pointer

-    // finally, clean up memory used by the hashmap struct hashmap_free(hashmap);
+    // Finally, clean up memory used by the hash map struct hashmap_free(hashmap);
 }
 ```